dowinterfor6/discourse/README.md

-# Discourse, a Discord clone
+# Discourse - A Discord clone